LouieBett/Python-short-codes/README.md

-# Python-short-codes
+#Cool python scripts

-Python codes for cool things
+This is a serise of python codes that do cool things